zeroluck/docs/sources/reference/oxd/index.md

 ## Command Response Status

-As a valid response status both `ok` and `error` a predefined.
+As a valid response status both `ok` and `error` are predefined.
 In case the value `error` is returned, the `data` part of the message contains the error description.
 An example error response looks like that: